RetireJS/ASTronomical/README.md

 * `/*` - wildcard type child
 * `//*` - wildcard type descendant
 * `'<some value>'`,`"<some value>"` - a string literal
+* `/fn:first(selector)` - returns the first result from all matches
+* `/fn:concat(...selectors...)` - concatenates results.
+If an argument has more than one value, those will be concatenated first.
+* `/fn:join(selector, ",")` - concatenates the results of a selector with the given separator

 ## API